 TABLE 104–1.Spectrum of Penetrating Cardiac Injury by Anatomic Location50 |Favorite Table|Download (.pdf) TABLE 104–1.
 Spectrum of Penetrating Cardiac Injury by Anatomic Location50

 |Right ventricle ||43% |

 |Left atrium || 7% |

 The primary manifestations of cardiac penetration are hemorrhage and tamponade.
 Valve or coronary injury may, of course, produce acute valvular incompetence or myocardial infarction.
 Stab victims often present with tamponade when clot and surrounding pericardial fat partially seal the pericardial defect.
 Injuries to the left ventricle more commonly result in overt hemorrhage.
-Patients presenting with tamponade may have a survival advantage, with mortality rates as low as 8% in experienced trauma centers.8 Early diagnosis is critical to survival, and this is only possible with a high index of suspicion, bearing in mind that patients with potentially fatal wounds can be stable at presentation.
+Patients presenting with tamponade may have a survival advantage, with mortality as low as 8% in experienced trauma centers.8 Early diagnosis is critical to survival, and this is only possible with a high index of suspicion, bearing in mind that patients with potentially fatal wounds can be stable at presentation.
 Echocardiography can confirm the diagnosis of cardiac injury, but the lack of an effusion does not disprove injury.12 The diagnostic gold standard, short of exploration, is a subxiphoid window.

 Management of penetrating wounds to the heart depends on the stability ...